Skip to main content

 configuration datastore (regardless of whether it is applied or

-and separate concept from factory default configuration defined in
+referenced).
+It is a different and separate concept from factory

-RFC 8808 (which represents a preset initial configuration that is
+preset initial configuration that is used to initialize the

-System configuration datastore: A configuration datastore holding
+system configuration datastore: A configuration datastore holding

 configuration provided by the system itself.
 This datastore is